VoidVampire/TaskUnity/README.md

 # TaskUnity - A Project Management App

-TaskUnity is a full-stack task management application built using Express.js, MongoDB, Tailwind CSS, and Bun.
+TaskUnity is a task management application built using Express.js, MongoDB, Tailwind CSS, and Bun.
 This project was developed as part of the Full Stack Developer Internship at [Bharat Intern](https://www.linkedin.com/company/bharat-intern/).

 ## License